Common Conditions Treated with Acupuncture and East Asian Medicine

 Chronic fatigue, fibromyalgia, and autoimmune

 Anxiety ranges from "just a little stress" to a debilitating full-on panic.
 It can affect someone for a short time or for many years to even decades.
-It touches every age group and every community, affecting not only people suffering from it, but also their family, friends, and coworkers as it spills over into relationships.
 Anxiety often hides under different names like stress, worry, fear, and nervousness.
 I find it is very important to treat because anxiety can often be part of a vicious circle with pain and other health conditions.
 Pain feeds stress, which leads to more pain, which triggers more stress, and so on.
 Acupuncture can help break this frustrating cycle.

 Good health and poor health very often start in the gut.
-Apart from the air we breathe, everything else we need to function comes from the food we eat and how well we digest it.
 Patients are often surprised that a symptom elsewhere in the body can be created by an imbalance in the digestive system.
 When it comes to digestion, it's important to separate "normal" from "healthy."
 It is normal, meaning common, to be constipated, but it's not healthy.
 It's normal (common) to have acid reflux, but it's not healthy.
-In traditional Chinese medicine, there is no separating out different parts of the body - each area affects the others, so when you start improving your digestion, you will often find other symptoms start to improve as well.
+When you start improving your digestion, you will often find other symptoms start to improve as well.